China finds coronavirus cluster in major chicken processing plant

 Samples taken from inside the slaughterhouse, its cold storage area and the outside of product packaging during inspections earlier this week had also been found positive for the virus, city officials said.

 The factory could not be reached for comment on the outbreak.
-Two executives involved in the group’s chicken business declined to comment and referred Reuters to the headquarters, which could not be reached.
+Officials at the company headquarters in Bangkok made no immediate comment.

-News of the outbreak was trending on China’s Twitter-like platform Weibo, with some netizens urging others not to eat CP products.
+News of the outbreak was trending on China’s Twitter-like platform Weibo, with some users urging others not to eat CP products.

-Some said community officials had already ordered a recall of the factory’s products.
-Reuters was unable to confirm.
+Staff who answered phones at three supermarkets in Harbin city all said CP chicken had been removed from shelves.

 CP is one of China’s top chicken processors and also a well-known brand of eggs and other processed foods.